jstudenski/liri/README.md

 # LIRI
 <img src="logo.png" alt="logo" width="200">
 LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
+Or play hangman!

 ## Installation
 ##### Install graphicsmagick